KittyHeaven/blue_bird/README.md

   use App.Web, :controller

   api :GET, "/posts/:post_id/comments" do
-    group "Comment" # If not provided, it will be guessed from the controller name (resource name) title "List comments for specific docs"
+    group "Post Comments" # If not provided, it will be guessed from the controller name (resource name) resource "Comment"
+    title "List comments for specific docs"
     description "Optional description that will be displayed in the documentation" note "Optional note that will be displayed in the documentation"